-One of the most important aspects of search engine optimization is making sure your website is coded properly.
-Commonly most people don’t know how to code, so knowing whether or not their coding is correct can be a real challenge.
-Much like the framing of your house, there are standards, but if the person who framed the house took shortcuts, you wouldn’t know till someone checked or you go to put something new in and realize something is off.
+One of the most important aspects of search engine optimization code is proper coding techniques and solutions.
+Most people don't know how to code, so knowing whether or not their coding is correct can be a real challenge.
+Much like the framing of your house, there are standards, but if the person who framed the house took shortcuts, you wouldn't know till someone checked, or you go to put something new in and realize something is off.

 Here are a few things to be aware of for coding:

-- If your site is loading slow, you may have some code issues; ex: oversized images.
+- If your site is loading slow, you may have some code issues; ex: large images.

 - Sometimes developers create solutions that make the website perform a function, but it's a series of code snippets that circumvent code standards.

-- Clean code: Less errors = more frequent indexing
+- Clean code: Fewer errors = more frequent indexing

 - Limit inclusions: Includes simulate info from another site and attempts to display as if the hosting site is the originator

-- Great for displaying information from another site, but not exactly kosher.
+- Great for displaying information from another site, but not strictly kosher.

 - Close tags: See #3

-- Label images: Adds Search Engine Optimization value and helps for visual impaired visitors
+- Label images: Adds Search Engine Optimization value and helps visually impaired visitors.

-- Another set of standards that will help your SEO results.
+- Alt Texts are another set of standards that will help your SEO results.

 - Webpage standards: Title of the page, meta description, h1-h6 use, and other page mechanics

-- Sometimes these are skipped because it’s faster, easier, or they don’t know CSS.
+- Sometimes these are skipped because it's faster, easier, or doesn't know CSS.

 - Overall page size: Less code, less load time